What's New in Administration

 Until now, most organizations have accessed the Arc API using Basic Auth Credentials.
 The new access tokens are a big improvement over the old credentials in a couple of important ways:

 Access tokens can be provisioned and revoked by users of an organization at will.
-Generating new basic auth credentials (or deprecating old ones) requires organizations to manually request them from Arc Customer Support.
+Generating new basic auth credentials (or deprecating old ones) requires organizations to manually request them from Arc XP Customer Support.

 Access tokens are tied to the specific user who provisioned them.
 When that user leaves the organization, another user can remove their old access tokens.
 Basic auth credentials are only associated with an organization.